rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="use-rar-tokens" class="anchor" href="#use-rar-tokens">Use Rich Authorization Request Tokens</a>

 The [Rich Authorization Request](https://oauth.net/2/rich-authorization-requests/) extension provides a way for OAuth clients to request fine-grained permissions during an authorization request.
-It moves away from the concept of Scopes and instead define a rich permission model.
+It moves away from the concept of scopes that are text labels and instead defines a more sophisticated permission model.

-RabbitMQ supports JWT tokens compliant with this specification.
-Here is a sample JWT token where we have stripped out all the other attributes and left only the relevant ones for this specification:
+RabbitMQ supports JWT tokens compliant with the extension.
+Below is a sample example section of JWT token:

 <pre class="lang-javascript">
 {